SwellRT/swellrt/scripts/selenium/README.md

+This folder contains some Selenium scripts to automatically test client side aspects of SwellRT:

+- *TestWaveJS* allows to run automatically Jasmine unit tests of the JS API (see war/test)

 ## Setting up

-* Download the suitable driver (e.g. chromedriver)
+Download a suitable web driver (e.g. chromedriver)
+If location of the chrome driver is different from "/usr/local/bin/chromedriver" you should set the path as JVM option when you run the selenium project:

+`-Ddriverpath=path/to/chromedriver`

 ## Development Using Eclipse IDE

-Import the folder `selenium/` as Existing Java Project into Eclipse Edit `selenium/TestWaveJS.java`.
+Import the folder `selenium/` as "Existing Java Project" into Eclipse Customize o create a selenium script.
+Check out `selenium/TestWaveJS.java` as reference.

-## Build

-Compile with Ant: `ant -f build-swellrt.xml swellrt-compile-js-dev`

-## Run

-Build a run Wave Server separately: `ant compile run-server`

-The first time you run the test you should register the test user at http://localhost:9898/auth/register with name 'test' and password 'test'

-Run test: `ant -f build-swellrt.xml swellrt-js-test`

-Note: if the location of the chrome driver is different from "/usr/local/bin/chromedriver" you should set the path as JVM option as:

- `ant -f build-swellrt.xml swellrt-js-test -Ddriverpath=path/to/chromedriver`